AllenDowney/ThinkDataStructures/graphs/8puzzle/HW.md

 ## Step 1:

-Make a class Board.java that represent the puzzle board.
-It should have the following methods:
+Make a class `Board.java` that represent the puzzle board.
+It should have the following API:

 Constructor:
 - `Board(int[][] b)`, creates an 8 Puzzle board state with the tiles 1-8 and a zero for the empty space from the 3x3 2D array input.